-Some conclusions can be drawn from the above analysis:
+Conclusion Some conclusions can be drawn from the above analysis:

-- Static Decoupling i=i Diagonal Stiffness matrix i=i {A} and {B} at the cube's center - Dynamic Decoupling i=i Static Decoupling + CoM of mobile platform coincident with {A} and {B}. - Not specific to the cubic architecture - Same stiffness in XYZ =; Possible to have dynamic isotropy
+- Static Decoupling i=i Diagonal Stiffness matrix i=i {A} and {B} at the cube's center Can also have static decoupling with non-cubic architecture, if there is some symmetry between the struts. - Dynamic Decoupling i=i Static Decoupling + CoM of mobile platform coincident with {A} and {B}.
+This is very powerful, but requires to have the payload at the cube's center which is very restrictive and often not possible.
+This is also not specific to the cubic architecture. - Same stiffness in XYZ, which can be interesting for some applications.